 President and Governor Shot in Motorcade

 According to the official investigation, Oswald acted alone, firing three bullets from a sixth-floor window at the southeast corner of the Book Depository.
-Kennedy was struck once in the neck and once in the head, and slumped over onto his wife, First Lady Jacqueline Kennedy.
-Texas Governor John B. Connally Jr., who also in the limo with his wife, was shot once in the chest.
-He recovered from his injuries.
+Kennedy was struck once in the upper back and once in the head and slumped over onto his wife, First Lady Jacqueline Kennedy.
+Texas Governor John B. Connally Jr., who was also in the limo with his wife, was shot once in the back.
+He later recovered from his injuries.
 After killing Tippit, Oswald was arrested a few minutes later in the back of a movie theater.

 "The man is 24-year-old Lee Oswald, espouser of leftist causes, an active member of the Fair Play for Cuba Committee, an avowed admirer of Russia and of Cuba's Fidel Castro, a man who once lived in Russia," Dan Rather reported on CBS News at the time.

 During his interrogation, Oswald denied any guilt.
 “I didn’t shoot anybody, no sir … I’m just a patsy,” he told reporters.

 The first lady and Vice President Lyndon B. Johnson, who had been three cars behind Kennedy in the motorcade, returned to Air Force One at Dallas Love Field with Kennedy’s body, in a bronze casket.

 Johnson was sworn in at 2:38 p.m. as the 36th president of the United States while aboard the airplane prior to takeoff.
 Jacqueline Kennedy, still in a pink suit splattered with blood, stood at Johnson’s side.
 An autopsy on Kennedy’s body was performed at Bethesda Naval Hospital in Maryland.